 Coming out of California did have its drawbacks.
 It slowly dawns on you that, yes, you are, in your own way, living a dream many think is a non reality.
 I remember first coming out here in 1980 with dreams of stardom.

 One person from my past was already living here when I arrived.
 I was just another fresh faced woman just out of college with two degrees clutched tightly in my hands, so I didn't realize at the time that he was living with strange people -- Ken & Stefanie, another couple my old pal had been with for 6 months.
 They were never mentioned in our many conversations before my arrival.

-I would quickly learn that this guy, no matter how appealing, handsome and how much knowledge he seemed to possess, I didn't see a lot of his personal agendas as to why he chose to be with certain people.
+I would quickly learn that James, no matter how appealing, handsome and how much knowledge he seemed to possess, wasn't the best for me.
+I didn't see a lot of his personal agendas as to why he chose to be with certain people.
 Yes, I found out too late, but not soon enough as to why he was actually living with them and then with me too.

 After a few days, it was coming clear that he had to be a 'cast-off' from a rich and famous or well known family who knew Ken would amount to nothing but a troublemaker, it was easy to see his crazy ego and obsessive-narcissistic side that most probably led his worried family to start pawning him off to some another family bad seed relative by marriage out in California.
 Turns out the uncle by marriage took a liking to Ken's hard, streetwise side, and hired him as an associate producer on a few new films he was doing with actress Linda Blair and Stella Stevens.